-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 When it comes to watches, a hundred bucks is a great price point for someone looking for value.
 But we know that you’re hunting for more than a good deal: you want a good watch.
 Bam!
 You’ve come to the right place.

 Admittedly, it’s a challenge to find a watch that’s got some style and some substance and costs less than $100.
 But we have good instincts!
 We also know who to ask!
 Ariel Adams is the founder of aBlogtoWatch.com.
 It’s an online magazine for watch geeks and, also admittedly, it caters to the watch geek with very expensive tastes.
 Nevertheless, Ariel is, simply, a lover of what he calls “little wearable machines.”
 So, I reached out to him for his opinion on how to choose a watch under $100.
-Three highlights, yo.
+Three highlights, yo: Perspective, Style, Volume.

 First, don’t let the lower price point weigh on you.
+What you like it what you like, regardless of price.
+And the good news is that not only can you find a watch you like for under $100, you can find a quality watch in this price range, too.
+(Just not as many as you’ll find in higher price brackets.)
 Just because there are watch snobs out there doesn’t mean there aren’t good watches under $100.
 “Solid options exist for $100 that might even satisfy a snob,” says Ariel.

-Second, we’re seeking out watches that are “dashing looking,” according to Ariel.
+Second, we’re seeking out watches that have a bit of panache.
+Watches that are “dashing looking,” to put it in Ariel’s terms.
 Too often, he says, cheap watches for men “aren’t very original looking, well-made, full of personality or, even, cool.”
 This list, then, is comprised of watches that are “easy on the eyes with a good design.”

-Third, it pays to pay attention to some of the well known names.
-Companies like Seiko or Casio are so big, they’re able to bring some of their pieces in at the lower prices.
+Third, it pays to pay attention to some of the well known names because they’ve been making watches — and a lot of them — for a long time.
+Well regarded and rock solid watch makers like Seiko or Timex or Casio are so big, they’re able to bring some of their pieces in at the lower prices.
 That’s good for those of us with a Benjamin budget!

-Before we get to the list, take a quick look at this video of Ariel Adams chatting it up (with another high-profile watch guy from another high-end watch site called Crown & Caliber) about some of the watches in his collection.
+Before we get to the list, take a quick look at this video of Ariel chatting it up (with another high-profile watch guy from another high-end watch site called Crown & Caliber) about some of the watches in Ariel’s collection.
 I didn’t notice any in our price range, but it’s still a fun little movie that will teach you a few watch basics.

 1. Timex Weekender

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.